 - chargeback abuse, often referred to as ‘friendly fraud’ (where the cardholder disputes the purchase despite having authorized and received it)

 Regardless of the reason, chargebacks are a costly, resource-intensive business.
 But there are a range of measures merchants can take to reduce their impact.
-As pioneers of the chargeback guarantee, the Riskified team has extensive experience preventing and fighting chargebacks.
-In this post I share our top tips for keeping chargebacks to a minimum.
+As pioneers of the chargeback guarantee, the Riskified team has extensive experience fighting and preventing chargebacks.
+In this post I share important tips to help reduce chargebacks to a minimum.

 1. Keep on top of fraud patterns and trends

 The first, and most critical question online retailers should be asking themselves is how much clear-cut fraud they are failing to detect (the majority of these cases will inevitably result in chargebacks).
 Unlike friendly fraud, where a merchant can potentially dispute a chargeback claim, businesses must take full responsibility for approving fraudulent orders.

 There are a range of factors that online retailers need to consider when reviewing orders, but the fundamental aim should be to connect the customer to their credit card.
 When there is no connection, the likelihood of the order being fraudulent increases exponentially.